-Taunus beet seeds are an improved cylindrical beet that is perfect for slicing.
-Harvest at full size or as baby "fingerling" beets.
-The elongated roots are very uniform, with deep purple flesh, minimal zoning, and high resistance to cracking.
-Taunus beetroots retain their smooth texture well after maturity.
-Plants grow to height to about 30cm (12").
+Taunus is an improved cylindrical beet that is perfect for slicing.
+Harvest at full size or as baby ‘fingerling beets.’
+The highly uniform roots have deep purple flesh, minimal zoning and high resistance to cracking.
+It grows to a height of about 30cm (12”).
 An excellent beet for slicing, pickling and chipping.
-Hybrid breeding mean that the whole plants are uniform, smooth, and early.
+Hybrid breeding means that the whole plants are uniform, smooth, and early.
 The tops are quite tasty as well.
 Direct sow beets starting late April in short rows.
-Repeat at 2 to 3 week intervals for a longer harvest window.
+Repeat at two to three week intervals for a longer harvest window.

 Matures in 60 days.
 (Hybrid seeds)